David Bodanis: Works

 In 1986, Bodanis had his first commercial authorial success with The Secret House: 24 Hours in the Strange & Wonderful World in Which We Spend Our Nights and Days, which reached no 5 on The New York Times Best Seller list and established him as a popular science writer.
-This book introduces Bodanis’s "microphotography" writing style, in which the author takes a worm's-eye view perspective that allows him to observe many obscure and complex phenomena of everyday life.
+This book introduces Bodanis' "microphotography" writing style, in which the author takes a worm's-eye view perspective that allows him to observe many obscure and complex phenomena of everyday life.

 In 2001, he published E=mc^{2}: A Biography of the World's Most Famous Equation which was translated into 20 languages, and longlisted for the Samuel Johnson Prize for non-fiction.
 In 2005, it was made into a documentary for Channel 4, and aired on PBS under the name Einstein's Big Idea.
-In 2009, E=mc^{2} was made into a ballet by the Birmingham Royal Ballet, under director David Bintley, and won the South Bank Award for best British Dance of the year.
+In 2009, E=mc^{2} was made into a ballet by the Birmingham Royal Ballet, for which director David Bintley won the South Bank Award for best British Dance of the year.

-Electric Universe: How Electricity Switched on the Modern World followed in 2006, and won the Royal Society Prize for Best Science Book of the Year.
+Electric Universe: How Electricity Switched on the Modern World followed in 2006, and won the Royal Society Science Book Prize for Best Science Book of the Year.
 Bodanis caused some controversy by pledging to donate his prize to the family of the late government scientist, Dr David Kelly.

 In 2006, Bodanis published Passionate Minds, the story of a brilliant but forgotten French scientist, Émilie du Châtelet, and her intellectual love affair with Voltaire.
-Passionate Minds was the BBC’s Book of the Week on Radio 4 in June 2006, and featured on the cover of The Economist.
+Passionate Minds was the BBC's Book of the Week on Radio 4 in June 2006, and featured on the cover of The Economist.

 In 2013, Bodanis contributed an essay, "Computer-Generated Fascism" published in John Brockman's Edge Question series, What Should We Be Worried About?
 Real Scenarios That Keep Scientists Up at Night.

-David's Einstein’s Greatest Mistake: The Life of a Flawed Genius was published September 2016.
+Bodanis's Einstein’s Greatest Mistake: The Life of a Flawed Genius was published September 2016.
 His essay appeared at NPR in December 2016.

-In November 2020, David published The Art of Fairness: The Power of Decency in a World Turned Mean.
+In November 2020, Bodanis published The Art of Fairness: The Power of Decency in a World Turned Mean.